 An architectural stone

-For thousands of years, serpentine is used for interior decoration, like wall tiles, columns, etc. The variety in colors, mostly green, the great patterns of the stone, the easy handling, and the great luster after polishing made this stone popular.
+For thousands of years, serpentine has been used for interior decoration, like wall tiles, columns, etc. The variety in colors, mostly green, the great patterns of the stone, the easy handling, and the great luster after polishing made this stone popular.
 It is softer than granite but harder than marble.
 In the first half of the 1900s, this material was very popular in the United States of America.

 Carved stone statues